jruby/jruby/spec/READ_ME_FIRST.txt

 The RubySpec files in 'spec/ruby' dir are not intended to be edited directly, since the location is not safe, and will be deleted/recreated every time there is a spec version update!!!
-Also, 'ant clean-all' will delete the whole directory.
+Also, 'rake spec:clean_specs' will delete the whole directory.

 If you have some modified files in spec/ruby directory,